MongoEngine/mongoengine/docs/index.rst

 Changes
 -------
-See the :doc:`changelog` for a full list of changes to MongoEngine.
+See the :doc:`changelog` for a full list of changes to MongoEngine and :doc:`upgrade` for upgrade information.

 .. toctree::
    :hidden: